 Where can I go to get the thesis style guide and the necessary forms I will need as I progress through the program?

-The KSU College of Arts & Sciences Style Guide and Instructions for Typing Theses and Dissertations (updated Fall 2015) is available in the main Geology office.
+The KSU College of Arts & Sciences Style Guide and Instructions for Formatting Theses and Dissertations (updated Fall 2015) is available in the main Geology office.
 You can also access these materials from this website (see above), or at the appropriate page in the Arts and Sciences website.
 Libraries and Media Services also provides guidelines for preparing your thesis or dissertation to help you complete the process.

 How much time do I have to complete my degree?